deliveryhero/gcp-config-connector-tagging-operator/README.md

 This project helps solve this issue by adding a layer that syncs tag keys and values in GCP from Kubernetes labels.
 It then generates the necessary tag binding Config Connector resources, providing an automagical experience for tags, similar to how Kubernetes labels are automatically made available as resource labels by Config Connector.

+> **Note:** This operator requires the `TagsLocationTagBinding` CRD from the Config Connector Operator.
+This CRD might need to be installed manually, as it is only available at the v1alpha1 level currently.
+You can find instructions on how to install it [here](https://cloud.google.com/config-connector/docs/how-to/install-alpha-crds).

 ## Getting Started

 ### Prerequisites